 With or without Lyrics, it is helpful to think of Melody as equivalent to a kind of "speech without words".
 Take a moment to notice the "intonation" (or rise and fall) of people's voices when they are having a conversation.
 The emotion often comes through clearly, even if we cannot hear the specific words that they are using.

 Step 4: Now that we have a few variations upon our basic building block, we can chain them together to make longer "Phrases".
-[If we are thinking of it in terms of sheet music, then a Phrase would probably take up somewhere around two-to-four Measures.]
+[If we are thinking of it in terms of Sheet Music, then a Phrase would probably be somewhere around two-to-four Measures in length.]

 Anytime that we take something that we have already Composed and rearrange it to give us something slightly different, it is called "Development".
 In this case, we have taken a smaller unit (a Motif) and made a larger one from it (a Phrase).

 There are five techniques that are commonly used to Develop a Melody: